rixveek01/project/README.md

-# project
-#  Drowsiness & Yawn Detection System
+Drowsiness Detection System

-A real-time Python-based system that detects drowsiness and yawning using computer vision techniques.
-Designed to help **students stay alert while studying** and **drivers avoid accidents caused by sleepiness**.
+This is a real-time drowsiness detection system that uses a webcam to monitor signs of sleepiness.
+It detects eye closure and yawning and provides voice alerts to help users stay alert, especially while studying or driving.

----

-##  Features
+Features
+1.Real-time detection using webcam feed

-- Detects **eye closure** using Eye Aspect Ratio (EAR)
+2.Eye closure detection using Eye Aspect Ratio (EAR)

-- Identifies **yawning** using lip distance measurement
+3.Yawn detection using lip distance
-- Provides **audio alerts** using `espeak` to wake users up
-- Works with any standard **webcam**
-- Lightweight and real-time performance

----

-##  How It Works

-1. Captures live video feed using OpenCV
-2. Detects face and facial landmarks with Dlib
-3. Calculates EAR to detect eye closure (drowsiness)
-4. Measures lip distance to detect yawns
-5. Plays alert audio when thresholds are crossed

----
+4.Voice alerts using espeak

+5.Uses MediaPipe FaceMesh (no external model files required)

+6.Suppresses unnecessary warnings for a cleaner output

+ ## Model Used
+The project uses the FaceMesh model from the MediaPipe library.
+It detects 468 facial landmarks, including eyes and lips, directly from the video stream.
+It does not require any external files like .xml or .dat.

-##  Tech Stack
+## Requirements

-- Python 3
+Python 3

-- OpenCV
+OpenCV

-- Dlib
-- imutils
-- NumPy
+NumPy

-- Haar Cascades (for face detection)
+MediaPipe

-- `espeak` (for voice alerts)
+espeak (for voice alerts)